"Without the efforts and the mobilisation of everyone, this violence will never stop".

 The management team run the Foundation's day-to-day activities, working closely with non-profit organisations and with Kering brands and companies.
 Each year the management team presents to the board of directors: the Foundation project, a proposed implementation strategy, communication policy and budget.
 The management team identifies potential partners and works with them to develop projects aimed at combatting violence against women.
 It assesses and monitors the projects and engages employees on solidarity initiatives to benefit its partners.

-The management team includes two permanent staff members:
+The management team includes four permanent staff members:

 For each of the three geographic regions covered, a Steering Committee will be established.
 The purpose of this committee is to support the operational implementation of projects of initial duration equal to or greater than three years promoted by NGO and Social Entrepreneur partners.